 It is our recommendation that the list of species at risk developed by COSEWIC be adopted in its entirety under SARA.
+The listing of species should not be left to political discretion.
 The determination of listing is not the appropriate stage at which to consider social and economic concerns.
 Rather, such concerns should be addressed in formulating the appropriate response to the fact that a species is at risk.